 The Royal Site of San Lorenzo El Escorial, known as El Escorial, is the historical residence of the King of Spain.
 It is now a monastery, basilica, royal palace, library, museum, university, and hospital.

-Franco, who was the fascist dictator of Spain from 1939 – 1975 is buried at the Valley of the Fallen in the church.
+Franco, who was the fascist dictator of Spain from 1939 – 1975 is buried in the Valley of the Fallen in the church.
 40,000 others whose lives were lost fighting the Spanish Civil war are buried beneath the valley floor.
 His burial there is controversial and political rallies honoring Franco have now been banned.

 Images of the city of Madrid